 Thiamine and Brain Health

-The human brain, despite constituting only 2% of total body weight, consumes approximately 20% of the body's total energy production.
+The human brain, despite constituting only 2% of total body weight, consumes approximately 20% of the body’s total energy production.
 This extraordinary metabolic demand makes the brain uniquely vulnerable to disruptions in energy metabolism.
-Thiamine (vitamin B1), in its active form thiamine pyrophosphate (TPP), is an indispensable cofactor for several key enzymes in cerebral glucose metabolism.
-Emerging research has revealed that thiamine's role in brain health extends far beyond basic energy production, encompassing neurotransmitter synthesis, myelin maintenance, blood-brain barrier integrity, and neuroprotection against age-related cognitive decline.
+Thiamine (vitamin B1), in its active form thiamine pyrophosphate (TPP), is an indispensable cofactor for three TPP-dependent enzyme complexes — pyruvate dehydrogenase, alpha-ketoglutarate dehydrogenase, and transketolase — each of which sits at a chokepoint of cerebral glucose metabolism.
+Emerging research has revealed that thiamine’s role in brain health extends far beyond basic energy production, encompassing neurotransmitter synthesis, myelin maintenance, blood-brain barrier integrity, and neuroprotection against age-related cognitive decline.
+Notably, alpha-ketoglutarate dehydrogenase activity is reduced by 30–75% in post-mortem Alzheimer’s brain tissue, and benfotiamine (a lipid-soluble thiamine prodrug) is under active trial for mild cognitive impairment.

 ATP Production in Neurons